arbolitoloco/code_journal/README.md

 12. Ruby Hashes practice.
 Solved scripting exercises.

 13. Ruby exercises: unit testing with RSpec, classes, builders.

+14. Started diving in Rails, learned about several gems, managed to make a simple app work locally in Windows by tweaking ExecJS issues.

+15. Built a Ruby on Rails app that uses Coursera's API to search through their courses catalog.

+16. Deployed my first Ruby on Rails app to Heroku!

+17. Built a Ruby on Rails app that uses Food2Fork's API to search for recipes.